Why should I keep my private health insurance during the COVID-19 pandemic?

 “I think on that primal level, when we don’t have a connection and we’re isolated, we can feel really vulnerable and uneasy,” Marny says.

 Many of us may feel lonely at this time, which can be a risk to both our physical and mental health.
-So how can we stay connected while social distancing?
+So how can we stay connected while keeping the community safe?

 Now’s the time to up your app game, Marny suggests.
 Try using Zoom or Houseparty for group video chats, sending quirky photos on Snapchat, video-calling friends and family using WhatsApp or Skype or finding your neighbourhood’s community page on Facebook.